 Tefillin is one of the most important Mitzvot (precepts) of the Torah.
 It has been observed and treasured for thousands of years, right down to the present day.
 The Torah mentions it more than once, but most explicitly in Deut.
-6:8 "You shall bind them as a sign upon your hand, and they should be for a reminder between your eyes."
+6:8 "And you shall bind them for a sign upon your hand, and they shall be for ornaments between your eyes."

 Tefillin consists of two small leather boxes attached to leather straps.
 The two boxes each contain four sections of the Torah inscribed on parchment.
 These passages cite:

-- Vehayah (Deut.
-11:13-21) - expressing G-d's assurance to us of reward that will follow our observance of the Torah's precepts, and warning of retribution for disobedience to them.
+- Vehayah (Deuteronomy 11:13-21) - expressing G‑d's assurance to us of reward that will follow our observance of the Torah's precepts, and warning of retribution for disobedience to them.

-- Kadesh (Ex.
-13:1-10) - the duty of the Jewish people to always remember the redemption from Egyptian bondage.
+- Kadesh (Exodus 13:1-10) - the duty of the Jewish people to always remember the redemption from Egyptian bondage.

-- Vehayah (Ex.
-13:11-16) - the obligation of every Jew to inform his children on these matters.
+- Vehayah (Exodus 13:11-16) - the obligation of every Jew to inform his children on these matters.